Juanjuanjia/Exlab01/README.md

 ### experiments

-This order contains files where implementations of both pilot study and main study are seperately stored.
+This order contains files where the code of implementations of both pilot study and main study are seperately stored.

 ### writing

-This order contains three files: Preregistration Report, Description of Experimental design, and final report.
+This order contains three files: Preregistration Report, Description of Experimental design, and the final report.